BrockmeyerTyler/oas3/README.md

 Create json endpoint specs inline with your code implementation.
 This package specifically serves and accepts the `application/json` content type.

-**This project is still in development, and may receive breaking changes without notification**

 UI is created using [SwaggerUI.](https://github.com/swagger-api/swagger-ui)

 The example below will create an API at http://localhost:5000 that has 1 endpoint, `GET /search` under 2 different tags.